 Shandwick Castle, near Balintore, Easter Ross

-Tain Through Time, in Tain houses the Clan Ross Centre
+Tain Through Time, in Tain houses at the Clan Ross Centre